oseughu/taxly/README.md

 - transaction_type (string):
   The type of transaction, such as:
 - "good" — for standard physical product transactions.
-- "service/digital" — for digital services.
-- "service/onsite" — for onsite services.
+- "service" — for various services.
+- transaction_subtype (string):
+  services can either have a sub_type of "digital" for digital services or "onsite" for onsite services
 - "reverse charge" — if no VAT is applied (typically for companies in the EU).
 - "export" — for transactions outside the EU.
 - tax_rate (number):